Airbus to sue Skymark in UK court over cancelled A380 contract

-TOKYO European aircraft maker Airbus Group NV (AIR.PA) is suing Skymark Airlines Inc 9204.T in Britain, escalating a half-year spat over a cancelled jet order and complicating the efforts of Japan's third-biggest carrier to rebuild its finances.
+TOKYO, Dec 22 European aircraft maker Airbus Group NV is suing Skymark Airlines Inc in Britain, escalating a half-year spat over a cancelled jet order and complicating the efforts of Japan's third-biggest carrier to rebuild its finances.

 The world's second-largest planemaker "has filed a claim in the English court," said Tokyo-based Airbus spokeswoman Utako Fujiso.
 She declined to comment further on the case.